ColeTrammer/iros/docs/di/static_reflection.md

 is useful for a type to inherit the reflection information of a base type.
 For instance, a message type might inherit the reflection information of a base message type.
 Currently, this would require manually copying the reflection information from the base type to the derived type.
 This is not ideal, but it is not too bad.

-Another feature which would be nice is support enumerations.
-This could easily be added, but it is not currently implemented.

 The library also does not support reflecting member functions, but this can be added if a need arises.